a-ads/blog/content/blog/how-can-i-confirm-my-withdrawal-address.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/full-14-.png
 big_picture: ../../static/assets/short-11-.png
-meta_title: How can I confirm my withdrawal address?
+meta_title: How can I confirm my withdrawal address? | A-ADS Blog
 meta_description: Learn how to confirm your withdrawal address.
 Discover our additional security measures for non-anonymous accounts with verified emails, and how to confirm a new withdrawal address via email.
 Protect your funds and